jniehues-kit/SLT.KIT/docs/FileStructure.md

 All data is stored in the /data directory

 * /data/${component}/: Training data after processing of the individual components
-* /data/${component}/eval/: Test data after processing of the individual comopents
+* /data/${component}/eval/: Test data after processing of the individual components

 ## Model ##